 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 It all happened a very long time ago.
 Frank was working as a truck driver after his time in the military.
-He ended up crossing paths with Russell Bufalino (Joe Pesci), a high ranking, influential member of the mob in Philadelphia.
+He ended up crossing paths with Russell Bufalino (Joe Pesci), a high ranking, influential member of the mob.
 The two hit it off quickly, and the powerful Russell Bufalino took Frank under his wing.
 After that, Frank would become deeply rooted in the mob, and his life would never be the same again.

 The Pros & Cons